ComputerDaddyGuy/JFileTreePrettyPrinter/README.md

 > *Idea for a future version: option to allow custom emoji mapping*

 ## Child limit
 You can set a fixed limit to the number of children displayed for each directory.
-Each directory and file that pass filter (if set) counts for one.
+Each directory and file that pass the filter (if set) counts for one.

 ```java
 // Example: ChildLimitStatic.java